 2. Companies with competitive advantage based upon differentiation

 Corporate sustainability responses which enable your brand, product or service to be viewed as embodying ethical values, high quality and other broader values.

 In practice, your organisation may employ more than one strategic approach in different markets or for different products and services.
 Nevertheless, ensuring that sustainability efforts are aligned correctly with the wider commercial approach has the double benefit of improving business performance as well aligning with the way that you already do business.

 It is important to note that, regardless of the strategy your business uses to compete, actions which reduce costs and improve efficiency are likely to always be valuable!

 Viewing sustainability strategically

-Until sustainability is widely seen in terms of its potential for value creation and also integrated strategically, it will remain side-lined as an unnecessary/necessary cost.
-While this situation persists for many businesses, corporate sustainability will fail to become a positive differentiator, attract progressive investor interest, or affect issues such as cost of capital and equity risk profile.
+Until sustainability is strategically integrated and understood in terms of its potential for value creation, it will remain side-lined as a cost.
+While this situation persists corporate sustainability will not influence financial performance aspects such as cost of capital and equity risk profile, fail to become a positive differentiator and be unlikely to attract progressive investor interest.